Basic State Pension - How much Basic State Pension will I get?

 You are entitled to the maximum amount of Basic State Pension if you paid enough national insurance contributions or received national insurance credits for a total of 30 years.

 If you receive Basic State Pension, you also qualify for a Christmas Bonus which is £10 each year.
-The Christmas Bonus does not affect any other benefits which you may be receiving.
+The Christmas Bonus does not affect any other benefits that you may be receiving.

-If you did not claim your Basic State Pension as soon as you reached state pension age, and you chose to defer, your entitlement could have increased.
-Read the Delay (defer) your State Pension page on the government website to find out how much your entitlement would have gone up.
+If you did not claim your Basic State Pension as soon as you reached State Pension age, and you chose to defer, your entitlement could have increased.
+Read the Delay (defer) your State Pension page on the Gov.UK website to find out how much your entitlement would have gone up.

 Some people may still be entitled to additional amounts from old schemes: